kushv818/embedded-onboarding/section-03/README.md

 ## 5. Direct Memory Access (DMA)
 Normally, having a peripheral accessing memory requires the CPU to handle every single transaction.
 With high speed data streams such as ADCs sampling thousands, maybe even millions of times per second, these operations can quickly bog down the CPU.
 Luckily, there exists a solution to offload these data transfer operations so that the CPU can focus on other tasks.

 **Direct Memory Access**, or **DMA** is a feature that allows a peripheral to interface directly with memory with minimal intervention from the CPU.
 A DMA controller is used to automatically move data from the peripheral to memory while the CPU is free to do other tasks in the background.
+DMA is especially useful for moving large streams of data to memory in an efficient manner.

 > External DMA cards have become a popular method used for undetected cheating in video games.
 DMA allows a player to read the memory of the system directly, bypassing all checks from the CPU and anti-cheat software.